 To become a competent product professional, you should strive to develop all three skills areas—leadership, strategy, and tactics.
 Even if you currently fill a tactical product role, increasing your leadership and strategy skills will help with your current job: You will be able to collaborate more effectively with the individual who sets the vision and decides the product strategy and earn their respect and trust.

 Additionally, it will enhance your employability, enable you to progress your career and take on a role that includes strategic responsibilities in the future.
 And competent and well-skilled product people increase the chances of innovating successfully and maximising the benefits digital products provide.

 To get started, explore how strong your skills in each of the three groups are.
 Ask yourself, for example, how much you know about creating and validating a product strategy, about product roadmapping, and business model development.
 Then focus on those skills where improvements will help you most with your current job.
-Taking my product management test helps you with this.
 Here are some of the questions it asks you:

 - Do you know how to formulate an inspiring vision for a product?